-This is a very common mistake and there are many who regret not having started working their list of subscribers from the first day.
+This is a very common mistake, and many regret not having started working their list of subscribers from the first day.

-I am sure that if you ask many well-known bloggers they will tell you that they regret not having captured emails from the first day.
+If you ask many well-known bloggers, they will tell you that they regret not having captured emails from the first day.

 Don’t let this happen to you.

-Aside from being quite counterproductive to the credibility of a company or a blogger, this type of action is against the Law on Protection of Personal Data.
+Aside from being quite counterproductive to a company’s credibility or a blogger, this type of action is against the Law on Protection of Personal Data.

 Segmentation is one of the keys to the success of an email marketing campaign.

-It is useless that all your emails are addressed to the same people because each person has different interests.
+It is useless that all your emails are addressed to the same people because they have different interests.

 Have you ever thought about asking your subscribers how often they want to receive your newsletter?

-This is a way of segmenting that very few use but that I think is very interesting.
-At the end of the day, it’s about giving your subscribers exactly what they want .
+This is a way of segmenting that very few uses but that I think is very interesting.
+It’s about giving your subscribers exactly what they want.

 Another very common question is to ask what topic within your blog they like best.

-All email marketing providers have different systems to segment your list, either by creating several groups of subscribers, through tags or as they open a certain type of email.
+All email marketing providers have different systems to segment your list, either by creating several groups of subscribers through tags or by opening a specific type of email.

-4. Send too many emails to the same person
+Send too many emails to the same person.

 This point can be considered a continuation of the previous one.

-Not long ago I was talking to a friend about this topic.
-It is incredible to see how even large companies and bloggers send you an exaggerated amount of emails.
+Not long ago, I was talking to a friend about this topic.
+It is incredible to see how even large companies and bloggers send you an excessive amount of emails.

 Even talking about the same thing.

-I understand perfectly that to a person who will have an email about a product but does not buy it, another email will be sent with the same.
+I understand that you will send another email to a person who will have an email about a product but does not buy it.

-But from the point of view of the user, it can become loading if after this second email they keep sending you more about the same.
+But from the user’s point of view, it can become loading if they keep sending you more about the same after this second email.

-Are you one of those who fill out the subject of your emails with phrases such as “this week’s newsletter” or “articles this week/month”?
+Are you one of those who fill out your emails’ subject with phrases such as “this week’s newsletter” or “articles this week/month”?